snowplow/snowplowanalytics.com/_posts/2020-01-13-release-r118/index.md

 <h1 id="roadmap">5.
 Roadmap</h1>

-While R118 contains updated versions of components emitting bad rows (Scala Stream Collector and enrich jobs), R119 will complete the ecosystem with the update of the components processing these bad rows:
+While R118 contains release candidates of the components emitting the new bad rows (Scala Stream Collector and enrich jobs), R119 will have the final versions of these components, after further testing from our side and fron the OSS community.

+Along with R119, new releases of the components processing these bad rows will complete the ecosystem:
 - [S3 loader](https://github.com/snowplow/snowplow-s3-loader) and [GCS loader](https://github.com/snowplow-incubator/snowplow-google-cloud-storage-loader)
 will partition the bad rows on disk according to their type.
 - [ES loader](https://github.com/snowplow/snowplow-elasticsearch-loader) will contain a lot of refactoring and a better indexing of the bad rows.